6 Tips To Build a Strong Employee Advocacy Program

 Tip 1: Define your objectives

 Most successful strategies include an initial stage to establish objectives.
 You need to have a clear vision of where you want this program to take your company.
-Do you want to improve brand visibility or do you want your employees to be more engaged in the conversation?
+Do you want to improve brand visibility?
+Or maybe you want your employees to be more engaged in the conversation?
 (We recommend both, as they are linked!)

 Better Audience reach and engagement